-The Nomination Committee reviews and evaluates the performance of the Board and its Committees on an annual basis, with a view to meeting current and future requirements of the Group.
-The evaluation comprises a Board and Board Committees Assessment, an Individual (Self & Peer) Assessment and an Assessment of Independence of Independent Directors.
+The Board reviews and evaluates its own performance and the performance of its Committees on an annual basis.
+The Board evaluation comprises a Board Assessment, an Individual Assessment and an Assessment of Independence of Independent Directors.

-The assessment of the Board is based on specific criteria, covering areas such as the Board operations, stakeholder relationship, and roles and responsibilities of the Board and the Board Committees.
+The assessment of the Board is based on specific criteria, covering areas such as the Board operations, stakeholder relationship, and roles and responsibilities of the Board and the Board Committees and the Chairman's role and responsibilities.
+For Individual Assessment, the assessment criteria include contribution to interaction, quality of inputs, and understanding of role.